We explain the meaning of flowers around the world to help you avoid a major faux pas when gifting them in your home country.

 The power of color

-Types of flower aren’t the only thing you need to consider when browsing the local florist for the perfect gift; color plays an important role, too.
-It’s also important to know that in certain cultures, the same color can carry a very different meaning.
+The type of flower isn’t the only thing you need to consider when browsing the local florist for the perfect gift; color plays an important role, too.
+It’s also important to know that in certain cultures, the same color can carry a very different meaning for flowers.

 In the Arab world, for example, white and light-colored flowers are often given during happy occasions, such as a birth, engagement, and marriage.
 They are also given to young women.
 In Germany, on the other hand, white flowers are usually presented at funerals and represent sorrow.
 Meanwhile, in Brazil, black and purple are associated with mourning, so these are the obvious shades to avoid.